Contains the active ingredient epoetin beta (rch) [recombinant human erythropoietin]

 Your doctor may discuss whether it would be more convenient for you to receive your injections at home, in which case you or a family member would be instructed on how to give the injection properly.
 This is a simple procedure and many patients prefer it.

-If your doctor has directed you to use NeoRecormon by subcutaneous injection, please follow the instructions below.
+If your doctor has directed you to use NeoRecormon by subcutaneous injection, please follow

 You should read these directions from beginning to end before starting your injection.
 These instructions must be carefully followed.
 Consult your doctor if you require further instructions.